sandipbhowmik/abb-demo/task1-infra-as-code-design/README.md

-# PetClinic on Azure — Detailed Architecture & Design
+# PetClinic on Azure — Infrastructure Architecture & Design

 > **Scope:** This README describes the target architecture that is provisioned by the Terraform codebase (`tf-az-infraprovison`).
-It covers Azure resources, networking, identity & RBAC, security, scalability, and operational considerations.
-All names are parameterized by `var.name_prefix` unless otherwise stated.
+It covers Azure resources, networking, identity & RBAC, security, scalability etc. All names are parameterized by `var.name_prefix` unless otherwise stated.

 > **Note:** The design below reflects the intended state encoded in Terraform.

 ---